Rules for 2018

 • Digital Certificates of participation will be given to all the individual team members.

-• Nation Awards certificates will be given to the author of the highest scored image of each and all entered teams (score compiled by computed results).
+• “Best of Nation” Awards certificates will be given to the author of the highest scored image of each and all entered teams (score compiled by computed results).
+Depending on the level of competition, these images may or may not reach the Top 10.
+The Best of Nation Award has been created by the WPC since 2018.

 • Finalist certificates will be presented to the authors of the Top 10 scored pictures in each and all categories (score compiled by computed results).